We may earn commission from affiliate links →

-When visiting Despotiko island, choose a boat itinerary that also offers you to explore the impressing sea caves on the southern coast of Antiparos.
+When visiting Despotiko island, choose a boat itinerary that allows you to explore the impressive sea caves on the southern coast of Antiparos.

-Two boats are offering the day trip, and they allow you not just to see the magnificent blue caves from really close but will also encourage you to jump and swim in the pristine turquoise waters when the sea is calm.
+Two boats offer the day trip, and they allow you not just to see the magnificent blue caves from really close but will also encourage you to jump and swim in the pristine turquoise waters when the sea is calm.
 Both kids and adults enjoy the experience.